bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 valid representation of a point.

 Not all 32 byte strings represent valid points.
-Implementations MUST reject invalid points and check that decompression is successful.
+Implementations MUST reject invalid strings and check that decompression is successful.
+Strings are invalid if they are not possible outputs of the compression operator.
+In particular the values of y0 and y1 MUST be less then p.

 # Scalar multiplication